How to Ask a Question

-Before asking a question, search to make sure a similar question has not already been answered.
-If it's your first time asking a question, you will be greeted with some tips to help make your question perfect.
+Before asking a question, search to make sure that a similar question has not already been answered.
+If it's your first time asking a question, you will be greeted with some helpful tips to make your question perfect.

-On some forms of Answers, you may check a box to make a question a Discussion Topic.
+On some forms of answers, you may check a box to make a question a Discussion Topic.
 Discussion topics are useful when a question does not have a direct answer.
 This makes the exchange more like a traditional forum post.
-Members still receive reputation from votes, and scores are still displayed, but the default display shows posts sorted by date, rather than by score.
+Members still receive reputation from votes, and scores are still displayed.
+However, the default display shows posts sorted by date, rather than by score.
 Additionally, the original poster may not accept an answer.

 Question Follow Up

-Other site users can post an Answer or Comment on your question to help find a solution.
-You can contribute by answering other users' Questions as well!
+To help find a solution, other site users can post an answer or comment on your question.
+You can contribute by answering other users' questions as well!

-You can elect to receive notifications about other Questions on the site as well by subscribing to those questions.
+Also, you can elect to receive notifications about other questions on the site by subscribing to those questions.
 Use the guides below to learn more about notifications and questions subscribing: